frederic-perez/AmE-dictionary/data/idioms.md

 __smear (one’s) name__ To disparage one publicly, especially to the detriment of one’s reputation.
 __smell a rat__
 __smell blood__
+__SMH__ An abbreviation for “shaking my head” or “shake my head,” an expression of disbelief or exasperation (likened to the actual gesture of shaking one’s head, which is used to express the same things). _Did she really say that?
+SMH._
 __smoke like a chimney__ To smoke cigarettes, cigars, pipes, etc., continuously and in large amounts.
 __smoke__ _v_ :three::astonished: __6__ _slang_ To perform extremely well, especially with a lot of energy or enthusiasm. _The band has been absolutely smoking for the last two hours.
 People in the club are going crazy for them!_ _They looked a little sluggish in the first half of the game, but the team is positively smoking now._ __13__ (tr) To subject or expose to smoke. _This person smokes me._ __14__ (Cookery) (tr) To cure (meat, fish, cheese, etc) by treating with smoke.
 __smokescreen__ :pencil2:
 __smoking gun__ :two: Indisputably incriminating evidence.
 Likened to a gun that is still smoking after having been fired.
 __smooch__ /smutʃ/
+__smooth out__
 __smother (someone or something) with (something)__
 __snafu__
 __snag__ __4__ _vt_ To procure, grab, or steal something. _See if you can snag a couple of good seats while I get the popcorn._